carnivuth/labcraft/readme.md

 web_services --dns queries--> dns_servers
 ```

-## NETWORKING
+## Networking

-some services are exposed to the internet via HTTPS reverse proxy with nginx
+Some services are exposed to the internet via `HTTPS` reverse proxy implemented with `nginx`

 ```mermaid
 flowchart LR